cazala/coin-hive-stratum/README.md

 ## Support

-If you like this project and you want to show your support, you can buy me a beer with [magic internet money](https://i.imgur.com/mScSiOo.jpg):
+This project is configured with a 1% donation.
+If you wish to disable it, please consider doing a one time donation and buy me a beer with [magic internet money](https://i.imgur.com/mScSiOo.jpg):

 ```
 BTC: 16ePagGBbHfm2d6esjMXcUBTNgqpnLWNeK